Skip to content

 Replay a configuration with a given name, reusing the cache if it exists.

 This way, one can debug the execution of an experiment after the fact, without any LLMs being called.
+Note that one can also replay a configuration that failed with an exception within a debugger to investigate it.

 Source code in src/delphyne/stdlib/experiments/experiment_launcher.py